Wild Ese Eja Experience

 The great night walk

 In the darkness of the night we explore the other side of the Amazon by taking a walk with the help of our flashlights.
-We will enter for approximately 1:15 hours in search of animals and nocturnal insects: arachnids, frogs, snakes and mammals.
-It’s time to open our senses well, we hear the sound of birds like owls and night monkeys.
+We will enter for about 2 hours in search of wildlife such as: arachnids, frogs, snakes and mammals.
+It’s time to open our senses well, we hear the sound of birds like owls or mammals like night monkeys and king Kinkaju.
 We will be surprised to look at the camouflages of caterpillars and moths. luminous mushrooms, armadillos and tarantulas.

 Day 2

-COLLPAS: The word collpa is Quechua, which means “salty land” There are two different types of colpas: the one found along the rivers and ravines, better known as: “Callpa de macaws” we also have: the “mammiferos” la colpas la that is inside the forest.
-The macaw cups are a wall of clay on the banks of rivers or streams, along the tambopata you can find up to almost 100 bumps between macaw slats and mammalian slabs.
+COLLPAS: The word collpa is Quechua which means “salty soil” There are two different types of collpas: the one found along the rivers, better known as: “macaw clay lick” we also have: the “mammals clay lick” the one that is inside the Forest.
+The macaw clay lick are a wall of clay alone the river bank or streams, in Tambopata you can find up to almost 100 between macaw and mammals clay licks.

-Every day these birds fly in the direction of their collpas that they usually visit to feed since the clay they consume is rich in mineral salts (sodion).
+Every day these birds fly in direction of their clay licks that they usually visit to feed on clay, they consume a lot of minerals comming from the clay, especially SODION.

 Parrots and macaws feed on green or ripe fruits.
 So these foods do not contain enough mineral salts, it is the reason they consume of clay to complement their daily diet.

-If you are a lover of parrots and macaws, join us and share this experience and help the preservation of colpas and macaws.
+If you are a lover of parrots and macaws, join us and share this experience and help the preservation of macaw clay licks and at the same time we will preserve the macaws and parrots species.

-The activity consists of getting up very early in the boat for 30 minutes.
-We will arrive and from the boat we wait for the parrots and macaws to congregate first in the trees, they hope to get together in a regularly large group because of how sensitive they are to their predators.
+The activity consists of getting up very early and walk to the boat for 30 minutes.
+We will arrive and from the boat we wait for the parrots and macaws to congregate first on the trees, they hope to get together in a regularly large group because of how sensitive they are to their predators.
 Once safe they begin to land little by little, one of them will be the first to eat clay and then the others continue to go down to the wall, where then it becomes a show that can only be seen in Tambopata.

-Stunning photographs when they land, when they fly and when they make the famous flash, which is the most fascinating thing.
-After visiting the collpa we return.
+Stunning photographs when they land, when they fly and when they do the famous flash, which is the most fascinating thing.

 LUNCH

 The anaconda: A constrictor serpent, known as the heaviest in the world, which lives in South America and Central America.
-The snake is semi-aquatic, not poisonous and hunts by suffocating its prey.
+The snake is semi-aquatic, not poisonous and hunts by suffocat its prey.

-Its habitat are: swamps, rivers, streams and flooded meadows are most seen in the Peruvian Amazon in floating forests (swamps).
+Its habitat are: swamps, rivers, streams.
+They are most seen in the Peruvian Amazon in floating forests (swamps).
 It feeds on large prey such as: deer, huangana tapirs, sajinos, rodents, birds and alligators.

-Curiosity: They are semi-aquatic diurnal or nocturnal, the more they remain in the water, they go out to hunt in their natural habitat ras of the water they wrap their prey and suffocate it, their digestion is slow that is why!… When they eat a mammal, it is exposed to Sunlight, this, helps the decomposition of food at the same time, regulates your body temperature.
+Curiosity: They are semi-quatic diurnal or nocturnal, the more they remain in the water, they go out to hunt in their natural habitat ras of the water they wrap their prey and suffocate it, their digestion is slow that is why!… When they eat a mammal, it is exposed to the Sunlight, and it helps for the decomposition of the food at the same time, it regulates its body temperature.

 Contact our Reservation Advisor by clicking here